Franco Columbu's workout – success leaves clues

-If you think the catastrophic consequences of steroids is a big fat lie, check out this article with a full list of 31 dead pro bodybuilders who died from steroid induced health complications at a young age.
+If you think the catastrophic consequences of steroids is a big fat lie, check out this article with a full list of 31 dead pro bodybuilders who died from steroid-induced health complications at a young age.
 They paid the price for building inhuman muscle.
 They won many prestigious awards, but at a deadly price.
-Fit Apprentice is for building health and muscle for beginners.
+The Fit Apprentice is for improving health and muscle for beginners.
 Remember, your health always comes first.

-He suggests 5 sets of Incline Dumbbell Curls supersetted with Lat Bar Triceps Pushdowns.
-Next do 5 sets of Semi-Cheat Curls supersetted with Lying Triceps Curls and last 5 sets of Scott Bench Curls supersetted with Close Bench Presses.
+He suggests five sets of Incline Dumbbell Curls supersetted with Lat Bar Triceps Pushdowns.
+Next, do five sets of Semi-Cheat Curls supersetted with Lying Triceps Curls and the last five sets of Scott Bench Curls supersetted with Close Bench Presses.
 If you want to follow this exact program, read Franco's own words on how to get massive arms here.

 In those days when Franco was competing against Arnold Schwarzenegger and Frank Zane, they trained twice a day, with early morning and evening workouts.
 Columbu and Schwarzenegger were close friends and were brought to America by Joe Weider.
 He sponsored their bodybuilding training with a stipend of 65 dollars a week.

-- Even though they were young, both Columbu and Schwarzenegger needed one complete rest day in between body part workouts.
-So, for example, during one week, do not do a squat or deadlift workout more than 3 times, Monday, Wednesday and Friday.
+- Even though they were young, both Columbu and Schwarzenegger needed one full rest day in between body part workouts.
+So, for example, for one week, do not do a squat or deadlift workout more than three times, Monday, Wednesday, and Friday.
 You need at least one day in between, Tuesday and Thursday to recover.
 On Tuesday and Thursday, assuming your training is on weekdays and not weekends, you can work upper body or assistance exercises.

 - Superset bench press with cable crossovers to build a champion chest.
 Success leaves clues.
-Why reinvent the wheel when you have a great workout strategy that you can immediately implement into your own routine.
-Of course, everyones skeleton, tendon attachments, body structure is different, but it is certainly worth a try for yourself and see how it goes.
+Why reinvent the wheel when you have a great workout strategy that you can immediately implement into your routine.
+Of course, every person's skeleton, tendon attachments, and body structure is different, but it is certainly worth a try for yourself and see how it goes.

 - Superset incline curls back to back with triceps press down to build bigger arms.

 - Allowing your muscles to rest helps them grow.
-And also gives your tendons and joints time to get accustomed to heavier weight training.
+Proper rest gives your tendons and joints time to get accustomed to heavy weight training.